vjrantal/SCAMP/README.md

 ### Settings For Site ###
 - **TenantId** this is the Tenant ID of the AAD Domain.
 This can be retrieved from the Azure Portal from the URL.
 - **ClientId** this is the Client ID for the Scamp application once it's been setup in an AAD tenant.
 This comes from the Applications Configure page for that specific AAD Tenant.
+- **CacheLocation** this is a setting that ADAL uses on where 'session' will be managed.
 - **DocDB:endpoint** this is the DocumentDB URL that comes from the [Azure Preview Portal](https://portal.azure.com)
 - **DocDB:authkey** this is the DocumentDB key that comes from the [Azure Preview Portal](https://portal.azure.com)
 - **DocDb:databaseName** this is '**scamp**' by default the Scamp code will create this if it doesn't exist already